sandialabs/n2a/README.md

 Some things N2A is NOT:

   * Not a simulator.
-Rather, the tool compiles the language for a given target (NEURON, NEST, etc.).
+Rather, the tool compiles the language for a given target (NEURON, NEST, C++, Python, etc.).
   * Not deep learning, or machine learning in general.
 The goal of N2A is to build an integrated understanding of the whole brain, in a form that can be both analyzed and computed.

 ## Development Status ##